What is an ignition interlock device (IID)?

 How do I close my account?

-After the device has been removed, you will need to call and speak to the Recovery Department to close your account.
-If you received equipment shipped directly to your home, please make sure that you return the equipment immediately following removal, and then contact Intoxalock to fully close your account.
+After your device has been removed, you will need to call and speak to the Recovery Department to close your account.
+If you received equipment shipped directly to your home, please make sure that you return the equipment immediately following removal, and then contact Intoxalock to fully close out your account.